Computationally efficient likelihood inference in exponential families when the maximum likelihood estimator does not exist: Mathematical details

 \subsection{Convergence of null spaces of Fisher information}

-Our method for finding the MLE in the Barndorff-Nielsen completion relies on finding the null space of the Fisher information matrix.
-We need to show that we have convergence for that.
-In order to prove this we need an appropriate notion of convergence of vector subspaces.
+Our implementation for finding the MLE in the completion relies on finding the null space of Fisher information matrix.
+We first define an appropriate notion of convergence of vector subspaces, and then prove that the null spaces corresponding to a sequence of semidefinite matrices converge.

 \begin{defn} Painlev\'{e}-Kuratowski set convergence \citep*[Section 4.A]{rock-wets} can be defined as follows (\citet{rock-wets} give many equivalent characterizations).
 If $C_n$ is a sequence of sets in $\R^p$ and $C$ is another set in $\R^p$, then we say $C_n \to C$ if \begin{itemize} \item[\normalfont (i)] For every $x \in C$ there exists a subsequence $n_k$ of the natural numbers and there exist $x_{n_k} \in C_{n_k}$ such that $x_{n_k} \to x$. \item[\normalfont (ii)] For every sequence $x_n \to x$ in $\R^p$ such that there exists a natural number $N$ such that $x_n \in C_n$ whenever $n \geq N$, we have $x \in C$. \end{itemize} \end{defn}